copperwater/xNetHack/doc/xnh-changelog-8.0.md

   if cancelled.
 (Similar to coyotes, not like nymphs or foocubi.)
 - Steam vortices' engulf attack produces "boiling" messages rather than "burning".
+- When you begin the game in polyinit mode and using the tty windowport, the "Is this ok?" prompt before launching the game is always shown, and displays the monster you will be polyinitted into.

 ### Architectural changes